QuackitsQuinn/OllieOllieAusum/README.md

 I know Rust, Java, and Python.

+Im currently working on a NES emulator written in rust!

 snakes, snake, snek
 <!---
 QuackitsQuinn/QuackitsQuinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.